GeneZharov/introversion/README.md

 ### timeF()
 You can wrap any function with `timeF()`.
-The result will be a function with the same behavior as a wrapped one, but additionally it will print its execution time of its synchronous code.
+The result will be a function with the same behavior as a wrapped one, but additionally, it will print the execution time of its synchronous code.

 ```js